(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 How Much to Tip for Room Service in Las Vegas

 Room service in Las Vegas and elsewhere is notoriously over-priced.
-Before you tip your room service waiter, ask if part of the price involves gratuity or service fees.
-Sometimes hotels will include the tips in the total price to ensure their waiters are paid well, given their previous experiences with guests who don’t bother to tip.
+Before you tip your room service waiter, ask if part of the price includes gratuity or service fees.
+Sometimes hotels will include the tips in the total price to ensure their hotel staff are paid well, given their previous experiences with guests who don’t bother to tip.

-How Much to Tip the Maid in Las Vegas
+How Much to Tip Housekeeping / Maids in Las Vegas

 What you choose to tip for your maid service in Las Vegas should depend on how much work you have created for them.
 Consider tipping $2-$3 per day if you’re a neat, conscientious guest.
 If you’re a slob or have just thrown a party in your room, you’ll want to increase that amount considerably.

 When you’re visiting Las Vegas, realize that you’ll come in contact with a wealth of people who wish to serve you.
 If you take part in that service and you receive good assistance, consider showing your appreciation with a tip if it’s appropriate and allowed.